-- State funding formula (accounts for some property taxes and state funding and is determined by the state legislature each year)
+- State funding formula (property taxes and state funding, which is determined by the state legislature each year)

 State funds are allocated to school districts based on student enrollment as of October 1 each year.
-Funding begins at $6,370 per student and increases for factors based on student situations including poverty, size of the district and cost of living.
+Funding begins at $6,370 per student and increases based on factors like poverty, size of the district and cost of living.

-The national average is about $11,000 per student and Colorado currently ranks 40th in the country in per pupil funding for education.
+The national average for per-pupil funding is about $11,000 per student.
+Colorado currently ranks 40th in the country in per-pupil funding for education.

 Funding in PSD

-- 50 cents of every dollar is given directly to the schools in the form of Student Based Budgeting.
+- 50 cents of every dollar goes directly to schools in the form of student-based budgeting.
 Schools receive an allocation for every student enrolled at their school.
 The principal, in collaboration with staff, students and parents, decides how to use this money to pay for teachers, classified staff, programs, supplies and other school operations.